MitchellBriggs/PortfolioProject/index.md

 ## Week 6
 <p>Over the weekend I attempted to import the models that I was given.
-For whatever reason they did not work for me.
+For whatever reason, they did not work for me.
 I contacted the modelling group; they said that they would try and export it differently so that I could get it to work.
-All I can do now, is wait.</p>
+All I can do now is wait.</p>
 <p>In the first class of week 6, we didn't have class.
-However the people doing the modelling sent me an updated version of the model, which I was able to import into unity.
+However, the people doing the modelling sent me an updated version of the model, which I was able to import into unity.
 This allowed me to finally make a walk around through the already created model.</p>
+<p>In the second class of week 6, I was able to show my lecturer the attempts at making the walk around.
+However, we came to the conclusion that the models used in the current walk around where too well defined, which caused unity to crash and burn.
+Because of this, I contacted the modelling group and asked them for a less intensive model to work with.
+Over the weekend between week 6 and 7, they contacted me with a newer model, however, this one was lacking in some of the textures that were visible to the user.</p>

+*Review*
+<p>In review of this week, I found that it was quite productive.
+I was able to start seeing progress towards a proper working/moving walk around in unity (even though it caused it to crash and burn), but it still progressed.
+What didn't go well, was also what went well.
+Because of how dense the model was in terms of detail, it meant that program lagged severely, and was pretty much unplayable.
+What I want to work on next is, to somehow find a way to get the program to stop lagging as much, and have an easier time running the program.</p>

+## Week 7
+<p>In the first class of week 7, I started to play around with the new model that I was given, attempting to see where the missing textures were, and if I could fix them.
+I came up with an idea of using parts of the previously high-cost model since everything was already together.
+Through doing this, I was able to create a significantly less shuttering program, and in turn a better user experience.
+In the next class, I aim to finish filling in missing textures, and start adding in little pieces of detail back into the model (from the high cost version).</p>